TSHEPO-CLOUD/Twitter_redesign/README.md

 In this project, I redesigned a twitter to create opinions about football games.
 I used a lot of knowledge acquired throughout the Ruby on Rails section, Model/View/Controller concepts, some of bootstrap from previous HTML & CSS, among other knowledge acquired on Microverse to create an MVP for this app.

+## Acknowledgements
+Design idea was inspired by Gregoire Vella on Behance

 ## Screenshot of the page
 ![Screenshot Profile Page](./app/assets/images/frontpage.png)